Abhijith-R/Automate-Creation-of-DNAC-template-to-enable-packet-capture-on-IOS-XE/README.md

 # Packet_Capture_Automation_IOS-XE
-A python script to automate the packet capture on IOS-XE, create a pcap file and copy it to local machine using secure copy.
+A python script to automate the packet capture on IOS-XE, create a pcap file and copy it to local machine using secure copy and also automate the creation of a DNAC template to configure packet capture on a switch and push the pcap file to a remote ftp server for further processing.
+This script can be used to configure packet capture on multiple switches registered in DNAC.

 ### Author: